 Please read the information provided on the Code of Conduct page which can be found in the Related Pages section.

 If your enquiry is not a formal complaint, compliment or feedback

-If you simply have an enquiry about one of our services please call us on 0113 222 4444 and we will direct your call to the correct service area.
-Alternatively you can email email@example.com
+If you simply have an enquiry about one of our services you can find their contact details on the Contact Us page.
+Alternatively you can email firstname.lastname@example.org

 What happens next

 When a complaint is made our aim is to acknowledge your complaint in 3 working days and provide you with a response within 15 working days.
-For information on our corporate compliments and complaints policy see our Frequently asked questions and the Documents section.
+Our compliments and complaints policy is available in the Documents section on this page.